Observatory Nights–Spring 2023

 On observing nights our 16-inch telescope will be open for viewing and education.
 Observatory Nights is an ongoing student-run event which allows the greater Macalester College community to take advantage of the college’s science-grade observatory.

-Weather permitting, potential targets include the Moon, Jupiter and other planets, globular clusters, star clusters, binary star systems, galaxies, and planetary nebulae.
+Weather permitting, potential targets include the Moon, planets, globular clusters, star clusters, binary star systems, galaxies, and planetary nebulae.
 In the case of cloudy skies, poor visibility, or precipitation, we will not be able to open the dome for observing; however, if you would still like to see the facilities and chat about the universe, our astronomy students will be present to show the dome and answer questions.
 Hope to see you there!

 - To access the telescope, enter Olin Rice Hall using MacPass access.

 - Take the stairs or service elevator on the SOUTHWEST side of the building up to the fourth floor.